juliaguida/oystercard/makersbnb/README.md

 * You'll organise your own work.

-* There won't be any workshops or an end-of-week retrospective.
+* There won't be any technical workshops.

 * Use coaches to help unblock you